 5. Fighting prejudice

-Female athletes face unfair scrutiny and prejudice because of their gender, but that shouldn’t distract you from focusing on your goals… it certainly hasn’t stopped pro boxer Ornella Wahner.
+As a female athlete, facing unfair scrutiny and prejudice because of gender shouldn’t distract you from focusing on your goals… it certainly hasn’t stopped pro boxer Ornella Wahner.
 Read how she is punching prejudice in the face and maybe you’ll learn how to do the same.

 6. Removing bias

 Picture a group of players on a football pitch or a group of business leaders in a meeting room.
 What gender do you see?
 Jinny Lim tackles the issue of unconscious bias.